MicrosoftDocs/quantum-docs-pr/articles/overview/azure-quantum-overview.md

 ---
-title: Introduction to Azure Quantum
+title: Introduction to Azure Quantum -
 description: Introductory article for the Azure Quantum platform.
 author: KittyYeungQ
 ms.author: kitty
 ms.date: 06/29/2020
 ms.topic: overview
-uid: microsoft.azure.quantum.overview
+uid: microsoft.azure.quantum.overviewx
 ---

-# Introduction to Azure Quantum
+# Introduction to Azure Quantum -

 Azure Quantum allows you to run Quantum Programs and solve Quantum-Inspired Optimization (QIO) problems in the cloud.
 Azure Quantum takes these jobs and